For New Instructors

 - Qualtrics supports surveys for research, teaching and learning.

-- You MUST access Qualtrics through the link on the e-Learning homepage.
+- You MUST access Qualtrics through the link on the e-learning homepage or at UFL Qualtrics

 - Qualtrics accounts are available to your students.